webdiscus/html-bundler-webpack-plugin/README.md

 > **Note**
 >
 > Live reload works only if in HTML used a JS file.
+This is specific of Webpack.
 > If your HTML has not a JS, then create one empty JS file, e.g. `hmr.js` and add it in the HTML:
 > ```html
 > <script src="./hmr.js"></script>